jgodoyb/MyLocalWork/README.md

 ## Overview

-MyLocalWork is a robust cryptographic toolkit that enables developers to implement secure data encryption, key management, and cryptographic operations.
+SecureSign is a robust cryptographic toolkit that enables developers to implement secure data encryption, key management, and cryptographic operations.
 This application integrates classical cryptography methods like RSA and AES with a hierarchical certificate-based authentication system, providing a comprehensive security solution for sensitive data management.

 -----